-Swipe-and-tap mode Tap mode Slide set point 🗈 up or down, when in Swipe-and-tap mode.
+Swipe-and-tap mode Tap mode Slide set point (E) up or down, when in Swipe-and-tap mode.
 Tap at top or at button of speed slider ^(D) , when in Tap mode.
 Plus and minus symbols indicate where to tap.

-The proportion of the green sections (A) and yellow sections (B) on the speedometer and the speed slider correspond to the position of the set point (E).
+The proportion of the green sections (A) and yellow sections (B) on the speed dial and the speed slider correspond to the position of the set point (E).

 As soon as you start driving, speed slider and navigation button disappear from the display.
-The current speed is displayed by a green ring around the speedometer.
+The current speed is displayed by the speedometer, if it is enabled.